hkust-taco/hmloc/oopsla23-artifact-overview.md

 includes a test suite and many example programs and their reported errors.

 The `shared/src/test/diff/ocaml` directory contains tests.
 Some notable ones are:
+  - `OriginalDraftIntro.mls` has the introductory examples covered in the paper in section 1 and 2
-  - `Survey*.mls` are the example programs used in user survey described in the paper
+  - `Survey*.mls` are the example programs used in user survey described in the paper.
+The exact user survey program and errors are in the appendix and the results are discussed in section 5 of the paper.
+Note: that the extra wordings/format might have changed since the user survey however the core data flow information and visualization is retained.
   - `OcamlPresentation.mls` - demonstrates a variety of errors
   - `LetPoly.mls` - shows errors in code that uses let polymorphism
   - `Realistic.mls` - shows examples that might occur in an actual codebase